hansakerman/Tic-Tac-Toe-using-bitoperations-and-2-words/README.md

-This is just loose ideas : D THe implemention became something else.
+Down below was just some loose ideas : D The implementation became something different.
+But still silly.

 // Computer player that searches for solution.
 There is a /* Let's play a game of tic tac toe?
 Pen and paper you say?
 Nah.